Beyond-Engine/functions/README.md

 Not many people are using RTTI for `std::function` anyway.

 ## benchmark
 Below is a benchmark on invocation overhead.
+It is not rigorous, but it does showes that the overhead of `beyond::unique_function` is similar to `std::function`.

 Windows 10, Intel Core i7-8650U CPU @ 1.90GHz (8 CPUs), ~2.1GHz, MSVC 2019:
 ```